 We are all fans of the great automotive marques of Germany.
-Our varied experiences with cars, and our passion for the automobile, makes writing for this blog a natural fit.
+Our varied experiences with cars and our passion for the automobile makes writing for this site a natural fit.
 We all would hear about or see in person unique buying opportunities through our travels and connections.
-We would spend hours killing time cruising classified advertisements and online auction sites for our favorite makes, either for our own projects, or just to lust after.
-Instead of keeping our finds to ourselves, with germancarsforsaleblog.com, we are now able to do what we’d be doing anyway, but share our enthusiasm with the world in one place.
-This isn’t our day job, but something we take time to do for fun and for the interest of other German car fanatics.
+We would spend hours killing time cruising classified advertisements and online auction sites for our favorite marques, either for our own projects or just to lust after.
+Instead of keeping our finds to ourselves, with germancarsforsaleblog.com, we are now able to do what we’d be doing anyway while sharing our enthusiasm with the world in one place.
+This isn’t our day job, but something we take time to do for fun and in the interest of other German car fanatics.

 Paul Henriques – Managing Editor